LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 .. index:: ! declaration

-To create a variable in JavaScript, create a new name, or label, for the variable and precede it with ``let``:
+To create a variable in JavaScript, create a new name for the variable and precede it with ``let``:

 .. sourcecode:: js